-Electricity: 220 volts, 50Hz.
+Electricity: 230V, 50Hz.
 Typically, square three-pin plugs and two-and three pin round plugs are in use.

 Internet domain: .zm

-Transport and driving: Drive on the left-hand side.
-Public transport is not comprehensive and expats will likely need their own vehicle.
-A 4x4 vehicle may be needed for driving on rural roads due to the poor conditions, especially during the rainy season from October to March.
+Transport and driving: Driving is on the left-hand side of the road.
+Public transport is not comprehensive and expats will likely need to own a vehicle.

 ►Check out Expat Experiences in Zambia to read personal experiences about life in the country

 "I love the weather.
 It’s peaceful here.
 There are great malls, supermarkets and movie theatres."
 Canadian expat Tima shares her experiences of living in Zambia.